-It aims to work alongside a healthy workout schedule and diet to support energy, boost metabolism and burn fat.
+It aims to work alongside a healthy workout schedule and diet to support you on your journey.
 But let’s face it that’s pretty much what they all say, isn’t it?

 So as always – before you pay good money for Ripped Edge to help you shape up, let’s first take a look and see how it shapes up in comparison to similar product we’ve reviewed in the past.

 BSN Nutrition products may be strong sellers in the US and UK, but in this case does popular equal effective?

 • B Vitamins – Ripped Edge includes decent amounts of B1, B3, B5, B6 and B12.

 A good foundation of B vitamins is always useful.
 In case you didn’t know, both Vitamins B6 and B12 can help to contribute to the reduction of tiredness and fatigue.
 Vitamin B6 also contributes to normal energy-yielding metabolism.

 • Acetyl L-Carnitine HCL – This ingredient is championed for many attributes.
 It’s actually a common ingredient in the best pre workout supplements.
 There are various claims about what it could do for you, but we are not so convinced about it in a supplement like this if we’re being honest.

 • Caffeine Anhydrous – Caffeine is a common ingredient in the leading supplements in this category.
 Really the only thing to be mindful of with this useful ingredient is volume.
 225mg is within safe daily levels but if you are sensitive to caffeine it’s worth bearing this in mind.